FasterSpeeding/Alluka/docs/usage.md

 ```

-To execute a function with async dependency injection
+[Client.call_with_async_di][alluka.abc.Client.call_with_async_di] can be used to execute a
-[Client.call_with_async_di][alluka.abc.Client.call_with_async_di] should be called with the function and
+function with async dependency injection.
+Any positional or keyword arguments which are passed
-any positional or keyword arguments to pass through alongside the the injected arguments.
+with the function will be passed through to the function with the injected values.

 !!! note
     While both sync and async functions may be executed with `call_with_async_di`, you'll always have to